1. Knowledge Base

 • Very important, Moderately important, Slightly important, Not important

 Frequency scales: good for estimating use of services (if you are asking a series of questions using a grid format, make sure the frequencies make sense.
-Some types of activities make sense on a weekly level while others make sense on a monthly or annual level.)

 [general]